-Take the scenario that Emily Todd VanDerWerff at Vox calls “topsy turvy”: fans of the hit Netflix sitcom One Day at a Time are now hoping that a broadcast network will pick up the show after the streaming giant canceled it.
+Take the scenario that Emily Todd VanDerWerff at Vox calls “topsy turvy:” Fans of the Netflix sitcom One Day at a Time hope a broadcast network will pick up the show after the streaming giant canceled it.

-It’s “just a sign of the times” according to VanDerWerff.
+It’s “just a sign of the times,” according to VanDerWerff.
 “The streaming revolution, which promised to break down lots of barriers in the TV industry, is beginning to morph into something else.”

 Bundling is Not a Thing of the Past

 “Even people who work for the streaming networks understand that having a bunch of streaming networks, all with their own unique and in-demand programming, all asking you to pay between $10 and $20 per month, could end up being catastrophic to consumers,” VanDerWerff concludes.

 “The way telecommunications companies react to OTT content and communications will either be the key to their continued relevance or signal a never-ending decline in market share,” writes Kevin Cancilla at Vindicia.

 The Enemy of My Enemy is My Friend?

 These new partnerships are tenuous at best, primarily since they are born out of necessity.

 According to Brett Sappington at Ecommerce Times, several factors have driven the push for these partnerships: “High fragmentation of content, the success of bundling, polarization in subscriptions and revenues, a low cost threshold for survival, and low awareness of OTT service brands.”

 At the root of each of these factors is the consumer drive for accessible content.
 If you don’t offer it, your competitor certainly will.